 Now you’re putting me on my soapbox.
 I believe 100% that having professional events in a city helps cultivate and grow junior and community tennis.
-Charleston is one of the healthiest tennis communities in the country, and I relate that to the success of the Volvo Car Open.
+Charleston is one of the healthiest tennis communities in the country, and I relate that to the success of the Charleston Open.

 We’ve been in Charleston for a long time; we aren’t a team that comes in for three months and goes home.
 We all live here and run a very successful program that operates year-round.

 I believe 100% that having professional events in a city helps cultivate and grow junior and community tennis.
-Charleston is one of the healthiest tennis communities in the country, and I relate that to the success of the Volvo Car Open.
+Charleston is one of the healthiest tennis communities in the country, and I relate that to the success of the Charleston Open.– Bob Moran, Tournament Director

 We’re in the middle of tennis every day as an events team and tennis organization.
 We also have a new owner who is fully committed and wants us to be best in class.